 It’s when we start school that this learning process begins to shift gears.
 Everyone starts to find their place, the group they fit into and how things will be for the next few years.
 With everyone seemingly taking up their positions, the kids that stand out are often picked on.
 I should know – I was bullied at school; not hugely, but enough that I remember it.
 It was largely because I wasn’t perceived to be cool – I was different from those that were and, therefore, deemed a misfit.
 Because it’s safer to stay in the pack; if you look the same as everyone else, then no one has any cause to focus their attention on you.
 It’s that understanding that basic human instinct of wanting to fit in that stays with us all the way into our business lives.
 Why?
 It makes us feel safe.

 The business world has – and in many parts still does – follow a similar set of rules.
 Where you start out at the bottom.
 You put in the hard yards.
 You learn everything you can, and you work your way up.
 If you are determined, you keep working until you hit the top.
 Then you’re running the company, something you had never really thought possible.

 Now, billion-dollar businesses are started by students from their dorm rooms.

-Likewise, even in the bigger businesses of today; it’s those that dare to say no to the rulebook, that say it’s time to change, that recognise that we’re all human and we’re screaming out for people to treat us the right way.
+Likewise, even in the more significant businesses of today; it’s those that dare to say no to the rulebook, which means it’s time to change, that recognize that we’re all human and we’re screaming out for people to treat us the right way.
 Those are the companies that are also proving that harnessing the power of humanity is something that is hard to compete with.

 Today, the individuals and companies that are different (and that aren’t afraid of being that way like Elon Musk) are the ones that are ultimately successful.